Is the Future of Exercise in Your Medicine Cabinet?

 - Body composition: This is your ratio of body fat versus muscle, water and bone.
 Generally speaking, a healthy body composition is below 25 percent fat for men and below 32 percent fat for women.
 A healthy body composition can help lower the risk of cardiovascular disease and type 2 diabetes.
 Cardiorespiratory activities, muscle strength/endurance exercises and diet help control body composition.

 Your MDVIP-affiliated physician can help you manage your weight and guide your nutrition choices.
 Don’t have an MDVIP-affiliated physician?
-Find one near you by clicking here »
+MDVIP has a nationwide network of physicians.
+Find one near you and begin your partnership in health.